yuvipanda/qa-browsertests/README.md

 Apologies for the spam, but I'm using this to test the PR -> Gerrit workflow, since the test repo isn't being replicated :( Just another silly commit

+The git is dark and full of potential terrors

 Yet another silly commit
 # Browser testing at WMF